pegasystems/docker-pega-web-ready/README.md

 ### Database connection

-Specify your required settings for your connection to the database wher Pega will be installed.
+Specify your required settings for your connection to the database where Pega will be installed.

 Name 				| Purpose 	| Default
 --- 				| --- 		| ---